• Skip to main content

 How can I know if my orthodontic concerns are medical or cosmetic?

-For this, you need to be evaluated by an orthodontist or dentist.
-Then, you need to see what the guidelines are for your HSA.
+You need to get evaluated by an orthodontist or dentist.
+Then, you need to check your HSA’s guidelines.

 Is it hard to use HSA funds for orthodontic treatment?

 No, using HSA funds for any approved medical expense is fairly simple.
-In most cases, the hardest part is finding out whether or not your condition is deemed medical or cosmetic.
+In most cases, the hardest part is finding out whether or not your condition is eligible.

 Are there limits on how much of my HSA funds can be put towards orthodontic treatment?